MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-concepts.md

 |Term|Description
 |---|---
-|SubscribeAsync| Represents the operation to subscribes results from a query, which automatically reruns when data source is changed.
+|SubscribeAsync| Represents the operation to subscribes results from a query.
-|TrackUpdatesAsync| Represents the operation to track changes to a query, which automatically reruns when the data source is changed.
+|TrackUpdatesAsync| Represents the operation to track changes from a query.

 ## Related content